Scientific Journal Articles

 [download PDF] -

-Kasza, et al. 2014.
-Switching between menthol and nonmenthol cigarettes: Findings from the U.S. Cohort of the International Tobacco Control Four Country Survey [show abstract ▼] [hide abstract ▲] [access full article]
+Hummel, et al. 2015.
+Prevalence and reasons for use of electronic cigarettes among smokers: Findings from the International Tobacco Control (ITC) Netherlands Survey [show abstract ▼] [hide abstract ▲]

 Citation